Annapolis (horse): 2021: two-year-old season

-A month later Pletcher entered Annapolis in his first stakes event, the Grade II Pilgrim Stakes at Belmont Park.
-Breaking from post 2 in a compact field of four, Annapolis sat second behind pacesetter Portfolio Company, who marked off splits of :24.34 for the quarter-mile and :48.96 to the half-mile.
-At the half-mile pole, jockey Irad Ortiz Jr. began to inch Annapolis closer to the leader and the two colts met up at the quarter pole after six furlongs in 1:12.22.
-The leading pair gained separation from their two competitors, Limited Liability and Doctor Jeff, —and battled gamely to the wire.
-Annapolis needed every inch of ground to get by a stubborn Portfolio Company, putting his head on the wire in a final time of 1:41.04 for the 1 1/16 miles on the firm turf.
+A month later, Pletcher entered Annapolis in his first stakes event, the Grade II Pilgrim Stakes at Belmont Park.
+Breaking from post 2 in a field of four, Annapolis sat second behind pacesetter Portfolio Company, who marked off splits of :24.34 for the quarter-mile and :48.96 to the half-mile.
+At the half-mile pole, jockey Irad Ortiz Jr. began to inch Annapolis closer to the leader, and the colts met up at the quarter pole after six furlongs in 1:12.22.
+The leading pair gained separation from their two competitors, Limited Liability and Doctor Jeff, and battled to the wire.
+Annapolis put his head on the wire in a final time of 1:41.04 for the 1 1/16 miles on the firm turf.

-Annapolis missed the Grade I Breeders' Cup Juvenile Turf last year when in need of surgery to have chips removed from a hind ankle.
+He missed the Grade I Breeders' Cup Juvenile Turf last year when in need of surgery to have chips removed from a hind ankle.